111989/cartpole_v1/README.txt

 # Q-Learning
 Balancing CartPole-v1 from OpenAI Gym by means of Reinforcement Learning, specifically employing Epsilon-Greedy strategy for Q-Learning.
+Refer to q_learning.pdf for more information about Q-Learning.

 Running the codes: Examples: